Kyle-Ski/notion-pantry-mcp-server/README.md

 - **Shopping List Management**: Maintain a dynamic shopping list with automatic additions
 - **Intelligent Updates**: After cooking a meal, automatically update pantry quantities and add depleted items to shopping list
 - **Direct Notion Integration**: All changes sync directly with your Notion databases with links back to the source pages
-- **Recipe Ingredient Relations**: Smart ingredient tracking with categorization, storage recommendations, and recipe relations
+- **Recipe Ingredient Relations**: Smart ingredient tracking with categorization, storage recommendations (WIP), and recipe relations (_this helps with recomendations of meals if you want to use your own recipes_)
 - **AI Modification Tracking**: Clear labeling of all AI-initiated changes in your Notion databases

 ## Requirements